Sign in Create account

 Option 1 – Baby Blanket

-1st row: (RS) 1 sc 2nd ch from hook and 1 sc in next ch. *Sk next ch, ch 1, 1 sc in next ch.
-Rep from * across to the last 3 chs.
-Ch 1, sk next ch, 1 sc last 2 ch.
+1st row: (RS) 1 sc in 2nd ch from hook and 1 sc in the next ch. *Skip next ch, ch 1, 1 sc in next ch.
+Repeat from * across to the last 3 chs.
+Ch 1, skip next ch, 1 sc in the last 2 ch.
 Turn.

-4th row: Ch 1, 1 sc in first st, 1 sc in ch 1 sp before next cluster. *1 sc in next cluster, 1 sc in next ch 1 sp.
-Rep from * across.
-1 sc in 3rd chain of the turning chain.
+4th row: Ch 1, 1 sc in the first st, 1 sc in ch 1 sp before the next cluster. *1 sc in next cluster, 1 sc in next ch 1 sp.
+Repeat from * across.
+1 sc in the 3rd chain of the turning chain.
 Turn.
 109 sts.

 5th row: Ch 1, 1 sc in each st across.
 Turn.
 109 sts.